oldgeezerdev/compRuqyah/ruqyah-verses.md

 The core content section contains a comprehensive collection of verses covering various aspects of Islamic protection, healing, and spiritual strength, including the essential chapters for Ruqyah practice.

-## For Healing & Protection Modal:
+## Targeted Section: Healing & Protection

 **For Protection & Healing - The "Spiritual Shield" Verses**